nvim-neorocks/rocks.nvim/README.md

 > [!NOTE]
 >
-> - The command provides completions for rocks and versions on luarocks.org.
+> - The command provides fuzzy completions for rocks and versions on luarocks.org.
 > - Installs the latest version if `version` is omitted.
 > - This plugin keeps track of installed plugins in a `rocks.toml` file,
 >   which you can commit to version control.